Gender diversity and inclusion in the workplace: an interview with Joanne Lockwood

 How can organisations increase the level of gender diversity and inclusion in the workplace?
 We had a chat with Joanne Lockwood, Inclusion and Belonging Specialist.

 Joanne Lockwood is the founder and CEO of SEE Change Happen, a Diversity, Inclusion & Belonging Practice specialising in providing Transgender Awareness and support to organisations and businesses.
-We had a chat with Joanne to learn about her work, and how she’s helping organizations increase the level of gender diversity and inclusion in the workplace.
+We had a chat with Joanne to learn about her work, and how she’s helping organisations increase the level of gender diversity and inclusion in the workplace.

 Joanne is regularly hired by companies to help train and educate them about diversity and inclusion.
 And while progress can feel slow at times, she’s optimistic about the future.

-Organizations of all sizes are waking up to the fact that diverse teams perform way better, and the demand for expertise around these issues is quickly increasing.
+Organisations of all sizes are waking up to the fact that diverse teams perform way better, and the demand for expertise around these issues is quickly increasing.
 Still, there are some common misconceptions about what it means to work proactively with diversity and inclusion in the workplace.

 “One common mistake is that people want a quick fix.
 But that’s not how it works.
 Inclusion is a mindset and awareness that needs to be present in every part of the organisation, from how job ads are written and who the very first hire is, to who’s on the board and who gets promoted,” says Joanne.

 “Diversity and Inclusion are becoming hygiene factors.
-Not only because it’s the only decent way to work, but also because diverse and inclusive organizations yield the best ROI for their investors.
+Not only because it’s the only decent way to work, but also because diverse and inclusive organisations yield the best ROI for their investors.
 D&I are already among the tick boxes in IPO processes and many tenders, with these issues very much on the radar of both investors and consumers.”

 The keyword is “belonging”

 So, how can you know if your company is inclusive or not?
 Joanne stresses that diversity is not a numbers game.
 It’s not just about hiring a certain percentage of people from different groups; it’s about what roles people play in your company.
-And even more importantly, Joanne argues, it’s about how people feel working in your organization.
+And even more importantly, Joanne argues, it’s about how people feel working in your organisation.

 “Unfortunately, there’s a lot of performative inclusion and diversity efforts going on.
-But if the people you recruit don’t feel like they belong in your organization, but are just there to fill a quota, you’ve achieved nothing.”
+But if the people you recruit don’t feel like they belong in your organisation, but are just there to fill a quota, you’ve achieved nothing.”